pqrs-org/ShowyEdge/README.md

     git clone --depth 1 https://github.com/pqrs-org/ShowyEdge.git
     ```

-2. Find your codesign identity if you have one.
+2. Find your codesign identity if you have one.<br />
+    (Skip this step if you don't have your codesign identity.)

     ```shell
     security find-identity -p codesigning -v | grep 'Developer ID Application'